Code-Institute-Submissions/milestone-project-114/README.md

 To deploy the app on Heroku, the following steps have been followed:

-1. Log into Heroku, and create new app by providing app name and nearest location of deployment.
+1. Log into Heroku, and create a new app by providing the app name and the nearest location of deployment.

 2. Under the resources tab, provision the Heroku Postgres database as a new Add-on.
 This will be used as the deployment database.